Roboy/roboy_smells/e_nose/README.md

 but it cannot cope with sensor biases from the strong smell of the measurements just before.

-This is especially useful if you cannot be sure that there was a reference measurement just before the new measurement, because in theory this makes the sensor adapt rather slowly.
+This is especially useful if you cannot be sure that there was a reference measurement just before the new measurement, because in theory this makes the sensor adapt to slow changes.